-HIGH SCHOOL ELECTIVES Chapel Team Chapel Team is designed to provide a discipleship opportunity for the student leader in his/her discovery of the connection between spiritual intimacy and interpersonal influence.
-The student leader will explore the reality of personal spiritual formation and its connection to relational influence.
-The program will be a hybrid of academic consideration and practical application as the students implement various expressions of ministerial service/leadership.
-Prerequisites: None.
-Students must apply to be accepted into this course.
-Textbook: When Helping Hurts, Corbett & Finkert Creative Writing This course is designed to introduce students to four primary genres of creative writing: fiction, creative nonfiction, playwriting, and poetry.
-Students will learn key terminology that will help them understand, analyze, and discuss these genres in a workshop setting.
-Students will write and contribute original pieces of writing to workshop, a collaborative and evaluative discussion about the writer's craft, and look to a variety of published writers as guides for incorporating different new techniques into their own work.
-Textbook: Imaginative Writing: The Elements of Craft, Burroway Dual enrollment Film: Storytelling and Analysis This course is designed to study narrative communication across multiple mediums to better understand how stories shape identities, communities, and cultures.
+Film: Storytelling and Analysis This course is designed to study narrative communication across multiple mediums to better understand how stories shape identities, communities, and cultures.
 Students will explore classical story principles, such as plot, narration, characterization, and audience, as well as innovative and transgressive narrative strategies, and apply their understanding in the creation of their own original stories.
 Additionally, it will introduce principles, theories, and methods of cinematic communication and film analysis and explore related audio/visual texts.
 Students become critical consumers of media as they learn how cinematic form is used to construct meaning and understand how people from diverse cultures might interpret and process media in distinct ways.
-Dual enrollment Foundations of Sports Medicine This course provides high school students with a general overview of athletic training, sports medicine, and its history.
-It includes introductory information about the AT's scope of practice: injury prevention, treatment, rehabilitation, emergency injury management and administrative functions.
-This course is intended to help students gain an understanding of sports medicine, various associated disciplines, and the role they play in the physically active community.
-Students enrolled in this class will not provide patient care.
-Physical Education & Health Various sports units are to be introduced throughout the year.
+Prerequisites: None Length: 2 nd Semester (.5 Credit) MESA - Mathematics Engineering Science Achievement Mathematics, Engineering, Science Achievement (MESA) is a school-based program designed to increase access to Science Technology Engineering and Mathematics (STEM) pathways and encourage college readiness for low-income, minority or first-generation collegebound students in grades 6-12.
+Prerequisites: None Length: Yearlong (1 Credit) Physical Education & Health Various sports units are to be introduced throughout the year.
 Each semester we will focus on specific sports units that are introduced yearly in a rotation.
 The students work on developing the skills needed for these individual sports along with preparing for an end of the unit test.
 These tests go over various scenarios, as well as the rules of the unit and where to apply them.
 Integration of health education and a focus on healthy lifestyle will be included in the course.
-Textbook: AZ State Standards & Exploring Creation with Health & Nutrition, Apolgia Public Speaking/ Communications Students will demonstrate an understanding and application of the techniques used in formal public speaking including listening skills, speech preparation and research methods.
+Prerequisites: None Length: Semester (.5 Credit) Textbook: AZ State Standards & Exploring Creation with Health & Nutrition, Apologia Public Speaking/ Communications Students will demonstrate an understanding and application of the techniques used in formal public speaking including listening skills, speech preparation and research methods.
 Activities involve preparing speeches to inform, entertain and persuade as well as panel discussions and oral interpretation of literature.
 This is a semester course.
-Textbook: Business Communication: In Person, In Print, Online, Cengage South-Western Dual enrollment
+Prerequisites: None Length: 1 st Semester (.5 Credit) Textbook: Business Communication: In Person, In Print, Online, Cengage South-Western Dual enrollment